 A fishing town

-The fishing town of Sant Carles de la Ràpita, located in the Terres de l’Ebre region in the south of Catalonia, sits on the peaceful waters of the naturally formed Alfacs Bay, and offers a spectacular and diverse picture of the Mediterranean.
+The fishing town of la Ràpita, located in the Terres de l’Ebre region in the south of Catalonia, sits on the peaceful waters of the naturally formed Alfacs Bay, and offers a spectacular and diverse picture of the Mediterranean.
 A stunning and unique place, the landscape here combines deserted beaches, the green rice fields of the Ebro Delta Natural Park, and the low-lying Montsià mountain range.

 Sea, delta and mountains meet here, enabling visitors to enjoy sun-soaked beaches as well as natural areas with important ecosystems which can be explored on foot, by bike, or by boat.
 And no visit would be complete without a walk around the fishing harbour which gives life to the sea-front.
 The fishing boats’ return to port every afternoon is quite a sight as they moor up and unload their catches.